-The KSA Student Rights Centre is here to help you navigate KPU’s internal procedures & paperwork in order to protect your rights.
-Sometimes maneuvering the university’s systems can become overwhelming and frustrating.
+The KSA Student Rights Centre is located at Britch 236 on Surrey Campus.
+We are here to help you navigate KPU’s internal procedures & paperwork in order to protect your rights.
+Sometimes manoeuvring the university’s systems can become overwhelming and frustrating.
 That is why students need an advocate – someone who has a thorough knowledge of the University and is on their side.

 The Student Rights Centre assists students involved in conflicts with administration and faculty – especially academic conflicts, misconduct accusations and complaints about KPU staff.
 If you are encountering a problem or if you need guidance or support with the University’s policies and procedures, we are here to help.